TheHimanshuDixit/EducationApp/README.md

 # EducationApp
-## An React Native app where user can register course.
+## An React Native App where user can register course.

 # Tech Used